Osaka in 1 Day

 Osaka Castle

-Visiting the grounds is free, with a Y600 fee to enter the castle.
 There is a long queue to get into the castle.
 In fact, there are three queues, as you must first enter the temperature check station, then buy a ticket, then prove you bought a ticket.
-Once inside, there is an option to catch an elevator to the 5th floor (which obviously we take).
-From here we climb to the 8th floor to enjoy the view.
+Once inside, there is an option to catch an elevator to the 5th floor (which we take).
+From here, we climb to the 8th floor to enjoy the view.

 View from Osaka Castle